-The engine battery disconnect panel is located in the outside battery storage compartment located on the rear of the passenger's side of the motorhome.
+The engine battery disconnect panel is located in the outside battery storage compartment, on the rear of the passenger's side of the motorhome.

-On the upper, right-hand side of that compartment is another rotary switch (Figure 9-5) which, when activated, disconnects the "engine" batteries.
-When the Allegro Bus is to be stored for any length of time, it is wise to disconnect these two 12 VDC systems.
+On the upper, right-hand side of that compartment is another rotary switch (Figure 9-6) which, when activated, disconnects the "engine" batteries.
+When the motorhome is to be stored for any length of time, it is wise to disconnect these two 12 VDC systems.

-When the Allegro Bus is removed from storage, rotate the upper, right-hand disconnect switch to restore the 12 VDC power.
+When the motorhome is removed from storage, rotate the upper, right-hand disconnect switch to reconnect the 12 VDC power.

-Figure 9-5: Engine battery disconnect panel switch
+Figure 9-6: Engine Battery Disconnect Panel Switch

-Figure 9-6: 12 VDC disconnect switch
+Figure 9-7: 12 VDC Disconnect Switch